History and Origin of the Oriental Cat Breed

 Though Oriental cats are generally robust, they can be predisposed to certain genetic health issues, much like other purebred animals.
 It is not uncommon for them to face the same potential for health problems as their Siamese ancestors, such as respiratory issues, dental problems, and cardiac conditions like hypertrophic cardiomyopathy.
 Regular health screenings can help catch any budding issues early.

 A proper diet plays a pivotal role in the Oriental’s health and longevity.
 To keep up with their active nature, they require a well-balanced, high-protein diet.
-It’s important to measure their food and stick to a feeding schedule to avoid obesity, which can lead to a slew of additional health complications.
+It is important to measure their food and stick to a feeding schedule to avoid obesity, which can lead to a slew of additional health complications.
 Also, keep fresh water available at all times to encourage hydration, as good water intake can support their urinary tract health.

 Grooming an Oriental cat aids not just their appearance but also their overall well-being.
 Regular grooming removes loose hair, dander, and dirt, and minimizes the chance of hairballs.
 As mentioned earlier, short-haired Orientals will do well with a weekly brush, while longhaired ones may require more frequent grooming to avoid mats and tangles.
 Don’t say goodbye to dental hygiene; brushing their teeth or providing dental treats can help prevent periodontal disease.